omnetpp/docs.omnetpp.org/tictoc/index.md

 <img src="images/step18.png">

-To run the simulation with multiple different values of `numCentralNodes`, we specify the variable \e N in the ini file:
+To run the simulation with multiple different values of `numCentralNodes`, we specify the variable *N* in the ini file:

 @dontinclude omnetpp.ini
 @skipline numCentralNodes = $

 ### 7.3 Setting up a parameter study

-We specify that \e N should go from 2 to 100, in steps of 2.
+We specify that *N* should go from 2 to 100, in steps of 2.
 This produces about 50 simulation runs.
-Each can be explored in the graphical user interface, but simulation batches are often run from the command line interface using the \e Cmdenv runtime environment.
+Each can be explored in the graphical user interface, but simulation batches are often run from the command line interface using the *Cmdenv* runtime environment.

 @note You can find more information on variables and parameter studies in the <a href="../manual/index.html#sec:config-sim:parameter-studies" target="_blank">Parameter Studies</a> section of the @opp manual.

 To increase the accuracy of the simulation we may need to run the same simulation several times using different random numbers.
-These runs are called \e Repetitions and are specified in `omnetpp.ini`:
+These runs are called *Repetitions* and are specified in `omnetpp.ini`:

 @dontinclude omnetpp.ini
 @skipline repeat = 4